allenai/HyBayes/README.md

 ```bash
  > python -m HyBayes --make_data
 ```
-You can see the some artificial data made in directory `artificial_data`.
+You can see that some artificial data is made in directory `artificial_data`.
 Moreover either use the config files provided in the repository [], or run:
 ```bash
  > python -m HyBayes --make_configs
  ```